 Thus a project manager may not be in the trenches grappling with the technical side of things but he contributes in terms of his ability to translate client (or management) expectations into concrete deliverables that team members can work on.
 A PM is also needed to eliminate chaos and miscommunication.

 Samuel C Phillips who oversaw the Military’s Minuteman Program and the Apollo Mission is a celebrated project manager lauded for having all the qualities a PM should exhibit.
 Steve Jobs – Apple’s maverick Co-Founder was another brilliant delegator and planner.

 Not all project manager roles (and thus salaries) are structured alike.

-At this point of time most Senior PMs are Baby Boomers on the verge of retirement and thus transfer of know-how is a major concern in organizations.
+At this point in time, most Senior PMs are Baby Boomers on the verge of retirement and thus transfer of know-how is a major concern in organizations.

 Leaving the discussion here is generalizing the concept of project manager salary.
-This is just the tip of the ice-berg.
-Compensation of PMs also depends on a number of other associated factors like competence and personality traits of the individuals.
+This is just the tip of the iceberg.
+Compensation of PMs also depends on a number of other associated factors like the competence and personality traits of the individuals.